Howell Township, New Jersey: Agriculture

-Despite increasing suburbanization, Howell Township maintains a strong agricultural presence, encompassing crop farms, nurseries, and a significant equestrian community.
+Monmouth County was primarily a rural agricultural area until the 1940s, when highway expansion and the end of World War II lead to greater residential development.
+Despite increasing suburbanization within the county, Howell Township maintains a strong agricultural presence, encompassing crop farms, nurseries, and a significant equestrian community.
 The township's commitment to preserving its rural heritage is evident in its support for local farming operations and equine facilities.